Radio Boulevard

 The 1953 Hammarlund SP-600 JX-21

 The Hammarlund SP-600 is certainly a favorite receiver of many vintage radio operators.
 The SP-600's massive proportions, super-smooth tuning and great performance usually result in the receiver assuming a prominent position in the ham station landscape.
 Unfortunately, all early production SP-600 used leakage-prone molded capacitors in the circuitry.
+It's common to find burned resistors in the early SP-600 receivers due to shorted molded capacitors.
 For top-performance and reliability, these early receivers must be rebuilt.
 Unfortunately, over half of the fifty capacitors that need to be replaced are hidden in various assemblies within the receiver.
 These assemblies will have to be removed for molded capacitor replacement.
 This web-article provides detailed information (with plenty of photographs) on the hidden capacitor locations, the rework necessary for the various assemblies and other important rebuilding information.
 Henry Rogers Dec.
 11, 2009

 Rebuilding the Hammarlund SP-600 Series of Receivers